Tiernebre/zone-blitz-deprecated/docs/development.md

 8. **Navigate to https://dev.zoneblitz.app a browser of your choice**.
 You should now see your locally running copy of the zone blitz website.

+## Development Philosophy and Direction

+If you're curious about _why_ I chose a specific technology or approach to solving a problem, I have documented my approaches in the [architecture documentation](./architecture/README.md).
+These articles can help provide guidance if you are developing a new feature or fixing a bug on Zone Blitz.

 ### Debug Support

 For debugging you will want to run `make debug` instead of `make`, then you'll